helpiie/ai-observatory/README.md

 # AI Observatory

-An experimental research project exploring how we observe, understand, and govern AI systems during execution.
+An experimental research project exploring AI agent observability, runtime governance, and evidence of human control.

-## Motivation
+## Overview

-As AI systems become more autonomous, traditional governance approaches often focus on policies, documentation, and pre-deployment reviews.
+As AI systems become more autonomous, understanding their behaviour during execution becomes increasingly important.

-AI Observatory explores a different question:
+AI Observatory explores how we can observe:

+- AI agent decisions
+- runtime context
+- execution boundaries
+- human intervention opportunities

+## Research Questions

-Can we measure whether meaningful human control still exists while an AI system is operating?
+- Can we measure meaningful human control during AI execution?

-## Research Areas

-- Runtime AI observability
-- Agent decision traces
-- Evidence of control
-- Human intervention windows
-- Execution context monitoring
-- Trustworthy AI workflows
+- How can AI systems provide evidence about their decisions?
+- What signals indicate that control is degrading before failure occurs?

-## Current Status
+## Status

-Early research prototype.
+Early research prototype and documentation project.

-The goal is to explore practical mechanisms for making AI system behavior more visible and understandable.

-## Vision

-AI systems should not only produce outputs.

-They should provide evidence about:
-- why actions happened,
-- under what conditions they occurred,
-- and whether humans still had meaningful ability to intervene.